Halloween III (Brooklyn Nine-Nine): Plot

 Holt selects Terry (Terry Crews) and Gina, (Chelsea Peretti) while Jake selects Boyle (Joe Lo Truglio) and Rosa (Stephanie Beatriz).
 Amy (Melissa Fumero) is left out of the competition because both sides suspect she might betray them and spy for the other (as she is both Jake's girlfriend and Holt's mentee).
 Jake and Boyle distract Gina, while Rosa manages to steal the crown and put it in a vault by Jake's desk.
 However, Holt monitors Jake and uses Terry's wife (Merrin Dungey) to distract him while he steals the crown.
 Holt throws the crown into a trash can to distract Jake and it goes missing.
 Meanwhile, Boyle introduces Gina to a friend of his named Nadia, (Josh Casaubon) but Gina believes this is part of Boyle's plan to steal the crown and she rejects Nadia.
 Upon learning of the veracity, she pursues Nadia.
 However, she is horrified to learn that Nadia, whose real name is Leo, is actually Charles' girlfriend Genevieve's twin brother.

 Learning that a janitor took the crown from the trash can, Jake and Holt (as well as their teams) run to the janitor's apartment building.
 They have to run up many floors, as the elevator does not work.
 They finally reach the janitor on the rooftop, only to discover it was Amy all along.
-She explains that she orchestrated the events in order to retrieve the crown.
-It was retaliation for being left out of the competition.
+She explains that she orchestrated the events in order to retrieve the crown in retaliation for being left out of the competition.
 Amy is subsequently crowned in the bar with the title.